SeergeyL/Scalable-Chat/README.md

 - [ ] Write api to access data from Cassandra and Elasticsearch
 - [ ] Add service discovery to balance the load between websocket servers
 - [ ] Cassandra driver can't be used with async/await syntax, replace with asynchronous wrapper
+- [ ] Wrtie functional tests using pytest